Texas Department of Aging and Disability Services

 When applicable, submit Form 2101, Authorization for Community Care Services, to transfer an individual from PHC to FC.
 Use the day after the last date of Medicaid coverage as the "from" date.
 (If the Medicaid denial is unknown until after the last day of Medicaid coverage, use the earliest date FC can begin as the "from" date.)
 In the event that the individual has been receiving a block grant service and will continue to receive the same service, the same authorization may be continued.

-If transferring to FC is not an option due to regional constraints, the case manager may suspend services for 30 calendar days until a determination is made regarding the reinstatement of services.
+If transferring to FC is not an option due to regional constraints, the case manager may suspend services for 60 calendar days to allow a determination on the individual's Medicaid status to be made regarding the reinstatement of services.
 Within two business days of determining suspension is appropriate, the case manager sends the individual Form 2065-A, Notification of Community Care Services, checking the Notification of Ineligibility or Termination of Benefits, the date services end, and noting services are suspended pending reinstatement of Medicaid or financial eligibility (as applicable).
 The case manager also sends the provider Form 2067, Case Information, suspending services effective the date of Medicaid denial.

-- Medicaid eligibility end date as indicated in TIERS; or
+- Medicaid eligibility end date as indicated in the Texas Integrated Eligibility Redesign System (TIERS); or

 - denial date on Form H4808, Notice of Change in Applied Income/Notice of Denial of Medical Assistance, from MEPD.